ec-council-learning/Hands-on-AI-Red-Teaming-with-PyRIT/ai-architectures-deep-dive.md

-# Deep Dive: The Evolution of AI Architectures - From Attention to Stateful Memory
+# Deep Dive: The Evolution of AI Architecture(s)

+Stateless to Stateful Systems

 ## Introduction